-This manual is to be used by the On-Site Coordinator in preparation for the On-Site Review conducted by the Kansas Board of Regents.
+This manual is provided for use by the institution's On-Site Coordinator in preparation for the On-Site Review conducted by the Kansas Board of Regents (Board).
 This manual was developed to guide the On-Site Review Coordinator through the necessary preparation for the review.
 The most crucial part of a successful On-Site Review is the advanced preparation made by the Coordinator.

-This manual describes the types of materials, data, and scheduling needed to assist the On-Site Review staff in reviewing for Civil Rights Compliance.
+This manual describes the types of materials, data, and scheduling needed to assist the On-Site Review staff for Civil Rights Compliance review.
 It includes preparation checklists and suggestions for the scheduling of interviews and communicating with institutional staff.